sal-camacho/home-network-assets/README.md

-## 📘 Google Cybersecurity Course 5 Assignment Overview
+## 📘 Google Cybersecurity Certificate Assignment Overview
 This project classifies assets connected to a home office network.
 Asset management is the process of tracking assets and the risks that affect them.
 It's a critical part of every organization's security plan.
 Effective asset management starts with creating an asset inventory, or a catalog of assets that need to be protected.
 Then, it involves classifying assets based on their level of importance and sensitivity to risk.
 The task was to create a home network asset inventory that demonstrates asset management and sensitivity classification.

 ## ✅ What’s Included